nrajasin/Network-intrusion-dataset-creator/README.md

     * The program is currently hard coded to run as sudo.
 1. You will need Wireshark/Tshark to run this software.
 Installation would vary depending on your OS.
     * Ubuntu: `sudo apt install tshark`
 1. This software is written in python3 so you will need to install python3.
+Most updated linux distributes already have it installed.
     ```
     sudo apt-get update
-    sudo apt-get install python3.5.2
+    sudo apt-get install python3.8.5
     ```
-1. The requirements.txt file has been deleted because it was a hot mess after two 3 years of bit rot. the requirements.txt file was obsolete and full of versions with CVEs.
+1. The requirements.txt file has been deleted because the current code base does not seem to require any additional libraries.
 Create a new one if you find you need it and submit a pull request.
-    ```
-    IGNORE THIS LINE --> pip3 install -r requirements.txt
-    ```
 1. `tshark` is installed, reachable and, on the PATH.
 This python program for tshar with somehting like:
     ```
     cmd = "sudo tshark -r /path/filename -V -T json"